-(a) In accordance with and subject to the provisions of Alabama Code § 11-24-2 (1975), as amended, the sale, deed or transfer of land (including transfers made pursuant to a will or the laws of intestate succession) by the owner to a person or persons, all of whom are members of the owner's immediate family.
-Each parcel which is subdivided pursuant to this subparagraph (a) shall have its own ingress/egress and utility access or easement that runs with the land of not less than 30 feet in width;

-(b) The public acquisition by gift or purchase of strips or parcels of land for the widening or opening of streets or for other public uses;

-(c) A "one-time" split of a single parcel into two resultant parcels, if, and only if, the parcel existed and has not been divided since February 1, 1984.
+- (a) Lin accordance with and subject to the provisions of Alabama Code § 11-24-2 (1975), as amended, the sale, deed, or transfer of land (including transfers made pursuant to a will or the laws of intestate succession) by the owner to a person or persons, all of whom are members of the owner's immediate family.
+Each parcel which is subdivided pursuant to this subparagraph (a) shall have its own ingress/egress and utility access or easement that runs with the land of not less than 30 feet in width.
+An exemption under this paragraph shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change" to an approved and recorded Final Plat or Final Site Plan; - (b) The public acquisition by gift or purchase of strips or parcels of land for the widening or opening of streets or for other public uses; - (c) A "one-time" split of a single parcel into two resultant parcels, if, and only if, the parcel existed and has not been divided since February 1, 1984.
 Sufficient documentation of property status as of February 1, 1984 must be submitted along with request for exemption.
 Each resulting parcel shall meet the minimum lot size and width requirements of Section 5.4(a).
 The owner of each parcel approved as exempt under this subparagraph shall be required to submit, as a condition to such approval, a copy of the deed to the property as it was titled on February 1, 1984, together with an affidavit executed by such owner attesting, under oath, that the parcel which is sought to be divided has not been subdivided at any time since February 1, 1984.
 Any applicant receiving an exempt subdivision approval pursuant to this subparagraph acknowledges that any further subdivision of the divided parcel or the master parcel from which the subdivided parcel was divided shall not be permitted except in compliance with these regulations.

-(d) The relocation of a common property line between two parcels where no new parcels are created.
+An exemption under this paragraph shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change" to an approved and recorded Final Plat or Final Site Plan: - (d) The relocation of a common property line between two parcels where no new parcels are created.
 The revised parcels shall meet the minimum lot size and width requirements of Section 5.4(a).
+An exemption under this paragraph shall not apply to the proposed relocation of a common lot line if the relocation will result in a "Major Change" to an approved and recorded Final Plat or Final Site Plan; - (e) The division of a single parcel into two resultant parcels if each resulting parcel is equal to or greater than thirty-five (35) acres in size.
+An exemption under this paragraph shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change" to an approved and recorded Final Plat or Final Site Plan;